trigfa/mpUtilities/README.md

 They include:
 - mc2 which is used for parsing data from our PTW ploting tank,
 - webline which is used for parsing the datafiles from the PTW webline daily check devices,
-- grahhUtils which contains a number of utilities for when drawing graphs
+- graphUtils which contains a number of utilities for when drawing graphs